-- No driving for 2 weeks after surgery and you must be off narcotic pain medication. - No bending, lifting or twisting for 6 weeks. - Out-patient physical therapy will not start until after your first visit. - You may not run or jump for 6 weeks. - No hot tubs, baths, or pools for 6 weeks. - We recommend that you do not lift more than 10 pounds for the first 2 weeks. - No flying for the first 4 weeks post-surgery!
+- No driving for 1 month after surgery AND must be off narcotics. - No bending, lifting or twisting for 10 weeks while you are in your brace. - Do not sit for more than 30 minutes at a time the first 2 weeks post-op. - Physical therapy will not start until the 10-week mark for most patients. - No lifting more than 5 pounds until you are told otherwise. - You may not run or jump for 6 months. - No hot tubs, baths or pools for 6 weeks. - No flying for the first 4 weeks post-surgery!
 Please call the office if you require an earlier flight 1 or 2 weeks post-op.